 4. Flexibility in Storing Bigger Appliances

 Some small appliances and utensils can fit in cabinet and pull-out pantries.
-But a walk-in pantry gives you the space to comfortably store bigger appliances like toaster ovens, a second microwave, slow cookers, even secondary refrigerators and freezers.
+But a large walk-in pantry gives you the space to comfortably store bigger appliances like toaster ovens, a second microwave, slow cookers, even secondary refrigerators and freezers.
 In addition to keeping these appliances within reach when you need them, you also free up counter space in the kitchen prep areas.